netlify/staticgen/content/projects/docpress.md

 title: Docpress
 repo: docpress/docpress
 homepage: http://docpress.github.io
-language:
-  - JavaScript
+language: JavaScript
-license:
-  - MIT
+license: MIT
-templates:
-  - Markdown
+templates: Markdown
 description: Painless Markdown publishing
-twitter: rstacruz
 ---

-## What is it
 Docpress generates websites from your project's basic documentation; that is, at the very least, a README.md file.
 It also supports multiple Markdown pages in `docs/`.
 Checkout our [Homepage](http://docpress.github.io) for a quick example.